 “Bograts” are Sea Explorer Scouts.
 Being Sea Explorers means the programme should have more water based stuff in it.
 Having said that, the Bograts themselves decide what goes in the programme, so put in what you want to do.
 We have plenty of opportunity to do water based activities however, because we have a great headquarters on the river with integral boathouse.
-You get to use kayaks, open canoes, rowing boats and sailing dinghies, plus we have a catamaran and a couple of fast rescue boats!
+You get to use kayaks, open canoes, rowing boats and sailing dinghies, plus we have a fast rescue boat!

 Recently, our Bograts also went mountain biking, conducted first aid training, tried their hand at plumbing, electrical work and bricklaying, and even gutted then cooked fresh fish on an open fire.
 During the winter, Explorers hired a bunkhouse in Snowdonia and went hillwalking.
 Then, in the summer holidays they charted two yachts for a sailing expedition to France and Holland.